A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Theory

+Although we use the one-step procedure in the present work, it is worth noting that an efficient two-step algorithm for the Cholesky decomposition of the electron-repulsion integrals has also been developed, in which only the elements of the Cholesky basis are generated during the pivoting procedure.\cite{aquilante2011cholesky,folkestad2019efficient,zhang2021toward} In the present implementation, four-external ($\left\langle ab||cd\right\rangle$) and three-external ($\left\langle ab||ci\right\rangle$) integrals are neither precomputed nor stored but are generated on the fly.
+All other integrals are explicitly constructed and stored in the truncated FNS basis.
+More details regarding the FNS and CD-based X2CAMF implementation of relativistic coupled-cluster methods are available in Ref. \cite{chamoli2025frozen}.

-The FNS-IP-ADC(3) and SS-FNS-EA/EE-ADC(3) methods, based on the X2CAMF Hamiltonian, have been implemented in our in-house software package, BAGH. \cite{dutta2025bagh}.
-The BAGH is written in Python, with Cython and Fortran being used to optimize the computationally demanding parts.
-It is interfaced with PySCF\cite{sun2015libcint,sun2018pyscf,sun2020recent}, socutils\cite{socutils}, DIRAC\cite{bast2023dirac23} and GAMESS-US\cite{barca2020recent}.
-All the calculations presented here have been calculated using PySCF and socutils interface of BAGH.
+The FNS-IP-ADC(3) and SS-FNS-EA/EE-ADC(3) methods, based on the X2CAMF Hamiltonian, have been implemented in our in-house software package, BAGH. \cite{dutta2025bagh} BAGH is written in Python, with Cython and Fortran used to optimize computationally demanding components.
+It is interfaced with PySCF,\cite{sun2015libcint,sun2018pyscf,sun2020recent} socutils,\cite{socutils} DIRAC,\cite{bast2023dirac23} and GAMESS-US.\cite{barca2020recent} All calculations presented here were performed using the PySCF and socutils interfaces within BAGH.